 Raise your hand if you remember the Groundhog Day Blizzard of 2011.

-ICYMI (or were just a wee snowflake at the time), here’s what happened: On February 1 of that year, a record-breaking snowstorm blanketed the region from Kansas City to Chicago overnight.
-Blizzard conditions continued as locals woke up the next morning, resulting in ~one foot of fresh power in total.
+ICYMI (or were just a wee snowflake at the time), here’s what happened: On Feb.
+1 of that year, a record-breaking snowstorm blanketed the region from Kansas City to Chicago overnight.
+Blizzard conditions persisted as locals woke up the next morning, resulting in approximately one foot of fresh powder.

-While the day did bring its fair share of aggravation like grounded planes at KCI and the first ever state-wide closure of I-70, we’re pretty sure residents across the metro also celebrated with snowman-making and hot chocolate-sipping (that’s what we would have done.)
+While the day brought its share of aggravation, including grounded planes at KCI and the first-ever statewide closure of I-70, we’re pretty sure residents across the metro also celebrated with snowman-making and hot chocolate-sipping (that’s what we would have done).

 Here are some more snowtable facts about Kansas City’s relationship to snow.